bep0022/AHDB1_Sex_Specific_Deaths/README.md

 - [Trait_MetaData.csv](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/Trait_MetaData.csv) : This is a file that contains phenotypic data of the Samples.
 It is merged with the qPCR data post filtering of outliers, in preparation for input for the telomere and mtDNA statistical analysis.

 ## Output Data
-This repository contains the output data files.
+For the AHDB1_mtDNA_Telo.Rmd :
 - [Plate1_FinalData.csv](https://github.com/bep0022/AHDB1_Sex_Specific_Deaths/blob/main/Plate1_FinalData.csv) : This is the output from the AHDB1_mtDNA_Telo.Rmd file.
 This file contains the merged contents of the filtered telomere and mtDNA qPCR data and the Trait_MetaData.csv file.

+## Software
+All data processing and analyses were conducted on RStudio.